ppp-kohe/autogui/README.md

 The library can be used with `jshell` that is the official REPL-tool bundled with JDK since Java 9.
 To use the library, you first need to include the jar file of the library to your class-path.
 In `jshell`, you can do that by `/env -class-path <path/to/jar>`.
-After launching the tool by the command `jshell`, you can paste the following code.
+After launching the tool by the command `jshell`, you can paste the following code (lines after the `jshell>` prompt.
+Also suppose that the environment have a JDK, Git and Maven).

 ```
 $ git clone https://github.com/ppp-kohe/autogui.git
 $ cd autogui
 $ mvn package
 $ jshell
-|  Welcome to JShell -- Version 11.0.1
+|  Welcome to JShell -- Version 21.0.3
 |  For an introduction type: /help intro

 jshell>
 class Hello {
    String value;